 After over a decade of working with the CPAI, a general consensus has emerged that the measure may be used to:

 The Indiana Team has participated in 32 hours of training.
 Training has consisted of how to administer and score the CPAI 2000, how to write reports on the assessment protocol, and how to re-assess programs.
-In addition, the Indiana Team has been trained in Core Correctional Practices which covers: effective reinforcement response cost/effective disapproval, effective use of authority, anti-criminal modeling, structured learning for skill building, cognitive restructuring, problem solving techniques, relationship skills.
+In addition, the Indiana Team has been trained in Core Correctional Practices which covers: effective reinforcement response cost/effective disapproval, effective use of authority, anti-criminal modeling, structured learning for skill building, cognitive restructuring, problem solving techniques, and relationship skills.
 Team Indiana has a core group of dedicated individuals who are working to make Correctional Programs in Indiana better.
-The Team has representatives from Community Corrections, Probation, Indiana Judicial Center, Department of Correction, University and the private sector.
+The Team has representatives from Community Corrections, Probation, the Indiana Judicial Center, the Indiana Department of Correction, a university and the private sector.
 Correctional programs may contact any member of the Indiana Team for more information or to schedule an assessment.

 |Name||Location / Organization||Email Address|

 |Mary Kay Hudson||Indiana Judicial Centerfirstname.lastname@example.org|

 |Kenneth Scheele||Fort Wayneemail@example.com|